-&lt;sup>6 Biomass is defined as "the biodegradable fraction of biological products, residues and waste from agriculture (including vegetable and animal substances), forestry and similar industries (including fisheries and aquaculture)".
+7 Biomass is defined as "the biodegradable fraction of biological products, residues and waste from agriculture (including vegetable and animal substances), forestry and similar industries (including fisheries and aquaculture)".

-&lt;sup>7 High Risk Geographies are defined as: Any country in Africa, Argentina (only the Provinces of: Chaco, Formosa, Santiago del Estero, Salta and Tucumán) Bolivia; Brazil (only the Legal Amazon and Northeast regions); Cambodia; China; Colombia; Ecuador; Estonia; Guatemala; Guyana; Honduras; India; Indonesia; Laos; Latvia; Lithuania; Madagascar; Malaysia; Mexico; Myanmar; Nicaragua; Panama; Paraguay; Papua New Guinea; Peru; Russia; Solomon Islands; Thailand; Vietnam; and any customer stating "unknown".
+8 High Risk Geographies are defined as: Any country in Africa, Argentina (only the Provinces of: Chaco, Formosa, Santiago del Estero, Salta and Tucumán) Bolivia; Brazil (only the Legal Amazon and Northeast regions); Cambodia; China; Colombia; Ecuador; Estonia; Guatemala; Guyana; Honduras; India; Indonesia; Laos; Latvia; Lithuania; Madagascar; Malaysia; Mexico; Myanmar; Nicaragua; Panama; Paraguay; Papua New Guinea; Peru; Russia; Solomon Islands; Thailand; Vietnam; and any customer stating "unknown".

-&lt;sup>8 For asset management activities, the application of these prohibition is subject to the availability of information by the providers.
+9 For asset management activities, the application of these prohibition is subject to the availability of information by the providers.

-ensuring a uniform approach within the Group, the Group's standards will be adapted to ensure compliance with local requirements.
+The Bank's objective within the Group's consolidated risk management process is to ensure compliance with the risk management standards and best practice across the Group.
+However, while ensuring a uniform approach within the Group, the Group's standards will be adapted to ensure compliance with local requirements.
 In particular Santander Consumer Bank S.A. which is a separate entity subject to banking regulations and KNF (Polish Financial Supervision Authority) supervision will be the company where an independent decision-making process will be used, as mandated by the law, and specific solutions suitable for Santander Consumer Bank's risk profile and business model will be applied.
 The solutions presented in the document will be generally reflected in the Santander Consumer Bank's internal regulations, however more specific solutions may differ from the ones applied by the Bank.
 The remaining members of Santander Bank Polska Group are expected to use this document as a basis for developing their own relevant documents.